 At 140 million years old this untamed land was certainly wild, and the mosquitoes didn’t waste any opportunity to turn my body into a dot to dot of red botches!
 In spite of all the itching, my every sense could feel, taste, smell and see this luscious, rich landscape wrapping itself and lifting me up as we drove along the winding roads of Kinabalu national park.
 We ambled across, steep slopes and the jungle rooftops of the botanical gardens with its brightly coloured orchids, ferns, and singing birds peeking out from the endless trees and plants.
 It would only seem right to stop and indulge in some green tea ice cream – a midday day must.

 After a day of climbing up and down steps and navigating our way through undulating peaks of the jungle, we spent our first night at Sabah tea plantation.
 Standing at the top of this infinite valley of tea plants looking through the mist across to Mount Kinabalu was truly breath-taking.
-The landscape is untouched and untamed by western values and influences; it’s its own Garden of Eden with only the sounds and aromas of nature to serenade your ears; birds, crickets and various other tiny creatures.
+The landscape was untouched and untamed by western values and influences; a garden paradise with only the sounds and aromas of nature to serenade your ears; birds, crickets and various other tiny creatures.
 One member of our group even asked “are those sounds recorded?”
 Nature seemed an alien concept to its western tourists, deafened by the sounds of sirens, growling engines and loud voices.

 Early the next morning, we took to the factory floor, this was surely to disturb and shock the hearing and serenity of the valley.
 With 15% of the tea grains being distributed worldwide to satisfy brands such as ‘Earl Grey’, and ‘Twinnings’ tea, I was expecting to be hit with a barrage of bodies and a bustling factory floor.
 Instead, I only saw a handful of people collecting and sorting through the tea leaves, with the machinery modestly doing the rest.
 According to the locals, the most organic tea is the loose granules.